torin-st/misy2/readme.md

 (Resilience4J) redirect request to http://localhost:8080/get.

 Visit http://localhost:8080/headers to see how how Gateway redirect request to Users-service, Spring Cloud Sleuth adds headers (x-b3-traceid, x-b3-spanid, x-b3-parentspanid, x-b3-sampled).
 Look at users-service output (console log) to see headers values :

 `...c.s.m.u.controller.UserRestController    : header [x-b3-traceid]: 4d384d32cd2e7ec3`

 Then Users-service makes request to http://httpbin.org - you see response for this request at http://localhost:8080/headers.
 We have the same "x-b3-traceid" header and different "x-b3-parentspanid", "x-b3-spanid".

+### misy2-users-service

+Visit http://localhost:[randomPort]/api/users to see list of users.

+To know an actual value of randomPort see output of users-service (console log) during startup of a sevice:

+`...main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 64110 (http) with context path ''`

+Visit http://localhost:[randomPort]/api/instances/users-service to see list of registered instances of "users-service" services.
+The misy2-users-service will take about a minute to register itself in the registry and to refresh its own list of registered instances from the registry.